Bale not bothered by emotional support for Denmark | Malay Mail

-AMSTERDAM, June 25 — Gareth Bale is blocking out Denmark’s new status as neutrals’ favourites ahead of tomorrow’s Euro 2020 last 16 clash in Amsterdam as he attempts to recreate Wales’ magnificent run to the semi-finals of Euro 2016.
+AMSTERDAM, June 26 — Gareth Bale is blocking out Denmark’s new status as neutrals’ favourites ahead of today's Euro 2020 last 16 clash in Amsterdam as he attempts to recreate Wales’ magnificent run to the semi-finals of Euro 2016.

 Denmark overcame the emotional trauma of seeing Christian Eriksen suffer a cardiac arrest on the field during their first match of the tournament against Finland to reach the knockout stages thanks to a 4-1 thrashing of Russia on Monday.